YassineAitHadou/YassineAitHadou/README.md

 - 👋 Hi, I’m @YassineAitHadou
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning front end developement
 - 💞️ I’m looking to collaborate on the latest technologies
 - 📫 How to reach me : my linkedin account in the profil